sol-eng/plumber-slack/README.md

 This endpoint creates a plot for a specific region’s performance.
-Much like the customer history plot, this endpoint uses `#* @preempt verify` so that the `verify` filter does not apply to this endpoint.
+Much like the customer history plot, this endpoint uses `#* @preempt verify` so that the `verify` filter does not apply to this endpoint and it makes use of `plot_auth()` to ensure only authorized requests are responded to.

 ## Running Locally